FreakAngels

-FreakAngels is a post-apocalyptic webcomic created in 2008 by Eagle Award-winning writer Warren Ellis and artist Paul Duffield, and published in book format by Avatar Press.
+FreakAngels is a British post-apocalyptic webcomic created in 2008 by Eagle Award-winning writer Warren Ellis and artist Paul Duffield, and published in book format by Avatar Press.
 The plot focuses on twelve 23-year-old psychics living in Whitechapel six years after civilization in Great Britain is destroyed.
 The webcomic has received various awards and has been collected in a series of six volumes.

 Crunchyroll adapted the webcomic into an animated series in January 2022.

 Publication history

 Warren Ellis announced the project at the 2007 San Diego Comic-Con with the statement: "I've written two hundred pages and I still have no idea what it's about… it's retro-punk, it's near future steampunk" It was launched on 15 February 2008.
 New installments were released in six full-colour page episodes every week, a schedule that allows the story the chance to grow naturally.

 The story grew out of Ellis' question as to what would have happened if the Midwich Cuckoos had survived and grown to "disaffected and confused twenty-one-year-olds."
 The story builds on the legacy of John Wyndham's style of disaster fiction.

 The series ran for 144 episodes, completing on Friday 5 August 2011.
 Duffield eventually moved on to his own webcomic project, The Firelight Isle.